 When there are multiple accounts under a single AWS payer account, your charges in the AWS console are reflective of volume discounts related to the combination of the other accounts under the same payer account.
-Volume discounts, especially when you’re looking at EC2, are reflective of reserved instances that may use the same instance types, availability zones, and regions you have setup in your AWS accounts.
+Volume discounts, especially when you’re looking at AWS Services where customers purchased reserved instances that may use the same instance types, availability zones, and regions you have setup in your AWS accounts.

 For all of the AWS strengths, there is also a bit of complexity around Reserved Instances (RI) and Consolidated Billing.
 We (partner) often hear questions about how to effectively ensure that costs are properly tracked and allocated.
 Rather than looking for matching resources with an individual account, AWS automatically applies RI benefits to matching resources across all linked accounts.
 This is why you may see a different price in the AWS console vs. your statement from the platform.
 SES is the tool that keeps track of the volume and RI purchases and reports billing data accurately to individual linked accounts.
 Basically keeping the benefits to the accounts that made the investment in the RI purchases.
 As AWS references in its own communication when you participate in a blended rate scenario (which is the case working with us (partner) in order for you to take advantage of the platform and other (partner) services) you CANNOT use the native console for billing information.
 Usage information will be 100% aligned but billing data is impacted in the AWS console due to consolidation and blended rates as outlined below.